 Previously,

-Samantha has represented Travel + Leisure to the brand’s Travel Advisory Board, a noted group of top travel advisors and agency owners collectively managing more than 7,000 travel designers and driving more than $14.5 billion in annual sales.
+Samantha has served as a board member of ASME Next, the leading organization for early-career print and digital journalists, part of the American Society of Magazine Editors.
+While at Travel + Leisure, she liaised with the brand’s Travel Advisory Board, a noted group of top travel advisors and agency owners collectively managing more than 7,000 travel designers and driving more than $14.5 billion in annual sales.

-Some favorite lodges around the world:
+Her favorite places to stay, around the world:

 • Six Senses Fort Barwara, in Rajasthan